-I have no biological children, having always being afraid to become involved in a pregnancy, for fear I would turn out like him.
+I have no biological children, having always been afraid to become involved in a pregnancy, for fear I would turn out like him.
+It’s an irrational fear, but realizing that doesn’t make it go away.
 I do have two stepchildren, whom I love as if they carried my own DNA.
 I fear this is as close to fatherhood as I dare come.
 I have a strong memory of his cruelty — many, in fact — but one sticks out from when I was six years old.
 I was angry at him for something (I don’t remember what), and he handed me a scalpel, then invited me to stick it into his head, just behind his left ear, which he told me would kill him quickly.
 No six-year-old should experience that.

 Can you imagine being a teenager, and having your own father molest your neighborhood friends?
 I don’t have to imagine it — those memories are burned into my brain.
 I’ve had to go so far as to be tested for HIV, just in case I was a direct target myself, for it is difficult for me to trust my memory.
 Fortunately, the test results cleared me of worrying about possibly contracting AIDS.